bfanselow/Python-Tutorials/instantiate-class-by-var.md

     fruit = fruit_class('bonjour!')
 ```

 #### The advantage with this approach is that we can use arbitrary names instead of having to use the Class names.
-The disadvantge is that we have to import all the Classes in use.
-This may not be desirable in some circumstances.